Rhode Island Grants for Nonprofits

 The Kayla Jean Ricci Memorial Foundation was organized in 2002, after the tragic loss of a wonderful 12-year-old child from North Kingstown who died very suddenly of bacterial pneumonia.
 The only child of two very devoted parents, Kayla had an unusually passionate concern for the well-being of all the creatures of the earth, and it is in this vein that the Foundation was created.

 Many individuals and buisnesses have been generous in contributing their time and resources to this organization.
 Because of their commitment, the Foundation has been able to support a variety of worthy causes.

 The members of the Foundation hope that Kayla's dream of helping all of earth's creatures is being fulfilled and we will continue to give assistance to those who truly can make a difference in the world.

 Scholarships, grants, and awards are being reviewed for their dedication to the preservation of animals and their environment.
 We encourage people of all ages to submit applications with their study, research, or immediate assistance to the creatures of the earth.

 NOTE: The majority of our grants are reviewed on a rolling basis through our Community Investment Boards; see grant page here.

-The Dominion Energy Charitable Foundation will award up to $1 million through a competitive Environmental Education and Stewardship grants program.
+In 2022, the Dominion Energy Charitable Foundation awarded more than $1 million in environmental grants through its competitive Environmental Education and Stewardship grants program.
 Eligible organizations include nonprofit 501(c)(3) organizations and public and private K-12 schools in communities served by Dominion Energy companies.

-- Educating K-12 students and the public about environmental stewardship
+- Educating K-12 students and the public about environmental science

 - Protecting and preserving natural habitats